 NUART run walking tours three times a week (April-September) and I joined one on a wet Thursday evening.
 There was just a small group of us, which weren't deterred by the classic summer showers.
 The tour started on The Green, in the shadow of SMUG's artwork which is probably one of my favourites due to its photo-realistic style.

 Our guide was Autumn, who led us around the city superbly.
 She had so much knowledge about the artworks, the artist's style and working habits, as well as tidbits which gave us historical knowledge about the city that we wouldn't have picked up on our own.

 We covered a fair bit of ground, and most of the tour was step-free.
 If you can't manage one of the guided NUART tours, you can take yourself on a trip around the city using the art map.
 This plots all of the NUART street artworks from 2017-2019.

 A well-loved installation is 'Everyday Heroes' which shares some of the stories of Aberdeen's most famous residents.
 Local school pupils contributed to the design and each story is surrounded by a mosaic frame.
 Well worth taking a closer look!

 Street art can be a community effort too.
 Often we can hear about young people getting involved in street art projects or mural designing which is great.
-However I personally love this piece below by the Aberdeen’s own ‘graffiti grannies’ – 16 pensioners were educated by street art by the Portuguese ‘Lata Young at Heart’ project and then given free reign on this wall just off of Union Street, as part of the NUART 2019 festival.
+However, I personally loved a piece by the Aberdeen's own 'graffiti grannies' - 16 pensioners were educated by street art by the Portuguese 'Lata Young at Heart' project and then given free rein on a wall just off of Union Street, as part of the NUART 2019 festival.